Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

 The demo application, we will take ``application/baremetal/helloworld`` for example.

-First of all, please reuse previously setuped build environment command terminal.
+First of all, please reuse previously build environment command terminal.

 Run ``cd application/baremetal/helloworld`` to cd the ``helloworld`` example folder.